ocaml/v2.ocaml.org/site/docs/install.md

 ## From Source
 Download the [latest development version](releases/svn.html) using subversion and follow the instructions included therein.
+This is unlikely the method you want to use unless you are a developer of the OCaml compiler itself or trying to install on some esoteric platforms.